MandWdevclub/MandWdevclub.github.io/_posts/2017-01-23-Contextualizing-Sockets-UDP.md

-Essentially, what we want to do is fill in the run method to use a DatagramSocket object (java's version of a socket configured for UDP).
-When we pass in a string from the command line, we want the socket to send it to another computer at a destination IP address and destination port.
+Essentially, what we want to do is fill in the run method to use a DatagramSocket object (java's version of a socket configured for UDP, less work for you!).
+Likewise, when we pass in a string to this method from the command line, we want the DatagramSocket to send it to another computer at a destination IP address and port.
 That's a lot simpler than it sounds, so lets do that now: